fuenfundachtzig/SixPieces/README.md

 Also if the bag is empty and you place the last piece from your deck, you get a final 6 bonus points.
 This ends the game.
 The player with the most points wins.
+The current scores are shown in the document title.

 ### Keyboard shortcuts